PostHog/posthog.com/contents/blog/brand.md

 One of the most important things we did was to [create an Ideal Customer Profile](/newsletter/ideal-customer-profile-framework).

-When we launched, we weren't sure quite how focused we'd need to be on engineers vs product managers.
-We realized, after launching, that we could go all in on engineers and technical founders, who make up around 80% of our users.
+When we launched, we weren't sure quite how focused we'd need to be on engineers versus product managers.
+After launching, we realized that we could go all-in on engineers and technical founders, who make up around 80% of our users.
 Our brand and product has become more oriented towards these users as a result.

 Here are some specific ways we got more specific for this audience after we clarified it: